rht-labs/enablement-docs/1-the-manual-menace/README.md

 * [Nexus](https://www.sonatype.com/nexus-repository-sonatype) - Repository manager for storing lots of application types.
 Can also host `npm` and `Docker` registries.
 * [Jenkins](https://jenkins.io/) - OpenSource Build automation server.
 Highly customisable with plugins.
 * [Ansible](https://www.ansible.com/) - IT Automation tool used to provision and manage state of cloud and physical infrastructure.
-* [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) - used to apply OpenShift objects to an OpenShift Cluster.
+* [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) - Used to apply OpenShift objects to an OpenShift Cluster.
+* [Eclipse Che](https://www.eclipse.org/che/) - A cloud ide accessible from your browser, we use a version called [`CodeReady Workspaces`](https://developers.redhat.com/products/codeready-workspaces/overview)

 ## Big Picture
 > The Big Picture is our emerging architecture; starting with an empty cluster we populate it with projects and some ci/cd tooling.